jrtashjian/omniform/docs/blocks/button-block.md

 # Button Block

-The Button block is a button for form actions.
+The Button block adds a clickable button to your form, allowing users to submit or reset the information they have entered.
+It generates a `<button>` element and provides options to set its action as either "submit" or "reset," making it an essential component for form functionality.

 To add a Button block, create a new form and open the Block Inserter tool.
 Use the search bar to find the Button block and click on its icon to insert it into the editor.